architjen/architjen/README.md

 <!--- 💬 Ask me about -->
 <!-- - 🔭 I’m currently working on -->

-- :zap: I love math, programming, data science, and books
+- :zap: I have keen interest in math, programming, and data science.
-- :earth_africa: I am currently sharing a little bit of my knowledge to the world through my [blogs](https://nestontree.wordpress.com/)
+- :earth_africa: I share a little bit of my knowledge to the world through my [blogs](https://nestontree.wordpress.com/)
 - 👯 I’m open to collaborate on open-source projects
 - 📫 You can reach me [at](https://nestontree.wordpress.com/contact-me/)
 - 🌱 I’m addicted to learning and growing every day